SableRaf/Patreon-Supporter-Fetcher/README.md

 2. Create a `.env` file in the `config` directory with your access token and campaign ID.
 3. Install the necessary dependencies using `npm install`.
 4. Fetch your members' data by running `npm run fetch`.
-5. Start a local server with `npm start` and view the banner at `http://localhost:3000`.
+5. Deploy to Netlify or run locally using `npm start`.

 ## Detailed Setup Instructions